 We found 5 ear, nose and throat specialists who accept Humana Simplicity HMO Open Access Gold 02/100 near Newnan, GA.

-Dr. Mark McClinton's area of specialization is otolaryngology (ear, nose, and throat).
-Dr. McClinton is rated 5.0 stars out of 5 by his patients.
+Dr. Mark McClinton is an otolaryngologist in Newnan, GA.
+Dr. McClinton's average patient rating is 5.0 stars out of 5.
 Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. McClinton accepts.
 He studied medicine at Tulane University School of Medicine.

-Dr. Norman Heindel is a specialist in otolaryngology (ear, nose, and throat).
-He works in Newnan, GA and Peachtree City, GA.
-Dr. Heindel has a 4.5 out of 5 star average patient rating.
-He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-He graduated from Emory University School of Medicine.
+Dr. Norman Heindel practices otolaryngology (ear, nose, and throat).
+Patient ratings for Dr. Heindel average 4.5 stars out of 5.
+He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+He studied medicine at Emory University School of Medicine.

 Conditions / Treatments